Built for modern optical teams

 OpticFlow is structured around the real sequence optical teams execute every day.

-Capture the prescription and product choices
+Capture the prescription

 Guides and updates